JChurgin/JChurgin/README.md

-:sunglasses::sunglasses::sunglasses:Hello You:sunglasses::sunglasses::sunglasses:
+:sunglasses:Hello ,

-I am Joshua Churgin a :sparkles: new developer :sparkles: in the field.
+I am Joshua Churgin a :sparkles: new developer :sparkles: in the field with lots of motivation to learn and develop myself in the development field.

 I am a Junior Full-stack Developer Learning and Developing open for work and eager for new opportunities!